kismetwireless/kismet-web-docs/content/en/docs/readme/remotecap/remotecap.md

 For some source types this can be solved permanently with a source-specific tool; for RTL-SDR the device serial number can be set using the `rtlsdr_eeprom` tool as part of the rtlsdr software packages; remember, the serial number is used to derive the unique ID in Kismet, and therefore must be unique across all devices!

-For other data sources, or to avoid changing the eeprom of the RTL-SDR, Kismet acceps the `uuid=` parameter on the source definition.
+For other data sources, or to avoid changing the eeprom of the RTL-SDR, Kismet accepts the `uuid=` parameter on the source definition.
 When using non-Wi-Fi datasources over remote capture, you will likely need to set a unique remote UUID for each source.

 Unique IDs can be generated with a tool like `genuuid`, or non-random UUIDs can be assigned so long as they fit the UUID pattern of `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`